netZoo/netZoo.github.io/content/gsoc25.md

 of the various analysis steps.

 While we already have a plan on how to carry out each of these projects, we welcome any expertise that could help and enable us to improve the code and platform.
+So, if you have some ideas on how to do this, we welcome your input and would love to hear more about it!

 ## Ideas